spiritLHLS/earnfm-one-click-command-installation/README.md

 The earnfm is an option that allows users to earn money by sharing your traffic.

+You'll receive $0.30 for the 1G traffic you share, and this script supports data center network or home bandwidth.

 It has below features:

 1. Automatically install docker based on the system, and if docker are already installed, it will not installed again.